Real Feedyard Work, Real Professional Development

 Internship in the News

-Financial InformationThere is no direct cost to the student to participate in the internship, with tuition paid by the Nebraska Cattlemen.
+Financial InformationThere is no direct cost to the student to participate in the internship, with tuition paid by the Nebraska Cattlemen and from the Timmerman Endowment Fund.
 Students receive financial compensation for their time spent working in the feedyard, and thus students should treat the internship as a job and realize they have a commitment to the feedyard to earn their wage.
 Salary during the internship is agreed upon by the intern and feedyard; the class coordinators have no part in determining salary.

 Students should be prepared to provide finances for their cost of living during the pre-session and post-session at the UNL Animal Science department.
 Students will find they will need to have finances saved for the first pre-session, but should be able to save money while working in the feedyard to pay for their living expenses during the post-session.